ml1nk/csr-helper/README.md

   * bulk(\<csv content\> csv, \<string\> ou1, \<string\> ou2) : \<bulk\>
 * hasNativeCrypto() : \<boolean\> // check if the script is running on the browser and web crypto is available

-* All functions except
-  * api.create.keypair (promise rejection)
-  * api.import.bulk (exception, examples/bulk.js)
-* will return false if the input is invalid.
+All functions except api.create.keypair (promise rejection) and api.import.bulk (exception, examples/bulk.js) will return false if the input is invalid.

 ``` javascript
 keypair = {  // <keypair>